 \section{Introduction}

 ``Polymerization'' is a common procedure for constructing candidates for semi-classical theories stemming from loop quantum gravity.
 The idea is that in the Hilbert space \cite{asle} commonly used in loop representations of diffeomorphism invariant theories like general relativity, the connection is not a well defined variable.
 However, its holonomy is.
-When matter fields are present, or when one is working in situations with reduced symmetry, not all the variables present may be connections anymore.
-Yet, to try to mimic the behaviors one would see in the full theory, or to make matter compatible with the Hilbert spaces of interest, one usually considers inner products in which certain variables are not well defined although their exponentials are.
+When matter fields are present, or when one is working in situations with reduced symmetry, some of the variables that are connections in the full theory may become scalars, requiring point holonomies.
+Yet, to try to mimic the behaviors one would see in the full theory, or to make the inclusion of matter compatible with the Hilbert spaces of interest, one usually considers inner products in which certain variables are not well defined although their exponentials are.
 To construct the equations of the theory one therefore replaces the variables in question by their exponentials, or, since one is interested in real variables, the substitution tends to be of the form $x\to \sin(k x)/k$ where $x$ is the variable in question and $k$ is known as the polymerization parameter.
 It is clear that in the limit $k\to 0$ one recovers the original classical theory from the ``polymerized'' one that attempts to capture quantum corrections.
 The polymerization parameter $k$ plays the role of the length of the loop along which one would compute a holonomy if the variable in question had been a connection.
 Sometimes the exponentiated quantity, in the case where the variable is not a connection, is known as ``point holonomy''.
-The use of this type of construction has been used widely in loop quantum cosmology \cite{lqc} and also in spherically symmetric situations.
+This type of construction has been used widely in loop quantum cosmology \cite{lqc} and also in spherically symmetric situations.
 It is also understood as a non-standard representation of the canonical commutation relations and can be applied in ordinary systems in quantum mechanics \cite{covuza}.
-The use of point holonomies has also been advocated in the full theory to represent scalar fields \cite{scalar}.
+The use of point holonomies has also been proposed in the full theory to represent scalar fields \cite{scalar}.

-The use of polymerizations has been criticized for the lack ofcovariance.
-Since one is typically working in a canonical context the polymerization alters spatial variables.
-The construction is generically slicing-dependent \cite{bojo}.
+The use of polymerizations has been criticized for the lack of covariance.
+Since one is typically working in a canonical context the polymerization is applied to spatial variables.
+The construction is generically slicing-dependent \cite{bojo5}.